Karvish/Angular-2-POC/README.md

 ## Installation

+After downloading code <br/>
+Run npm install to install all dependencies <br/>
+Note: You should have Node JS installed in your computer

+## Usage

 To compile TypeScript to Javascript - > npm run tsc <br/>
 To start the application - > npm start

-## Usage

-TODO: Write usage instructions

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## History

-TODO: Write history
+Version 1.0

 ## Credits

-TODO: Write credits

-## License

-TODO: Write license
+Gopal Rao Ambeer